-Saturday morning we headed over donut at Do-Rite donuts again, at the recommendation of a reader (thank you guys for giving me the best places to see and eat on this trip).
+Saturday morning we headed to grab donuts Do-Rite donuts, again, at the recommendation of a reader (thank you guys for giving me the best places to see and eat on this trip).
 It was this adorable tiny little donut shop that doesn’t have a large menu but you can tell they have perfected the small menu they do have.
-We got a half dozen and sample a little bit of each one.
+We got a half dozen and sampled a little bit of each one.
 My favorite was the cheese danish donut.
 So good.

 After our sugary breakfast, we met our boat for the Chicago architectural river tour.
 Before we boarded the boat, we got a unique display of the Chicago fire department attempting to the cool off one of the drawbridges.
 A sailboat headed to Lake Michigan was stuck between two bridges.
 Apparently, the over 100-year-old bridges can get stuck on really hot days.
 The heat causes the metal to expand and the bridges don’t go up as usual.

 On this day, the fire department was on the water hosing the bridge down to cool it enough for it open.
 By the time we were heading back for our tour we saw the sail boat heading out.